 Non-compliance with GDPR can result in substantial fines:

-- The amount depends on factors.
+The exact amount depends on different factors.
 These include the nature, seriousness, and duration of the violation.
 They also depend on the degree of responsibility and previous infringements.

 Legal Action